Jmatt6836/homelab-portfolio/ubuntu-server/README.md

 - Bash scripting and automation
 - Task scheduling with cron
 - System backup procedures
+- System monitoring and resource analysis
+- Log analysis and failed login detection
+- Troubleshooting and adapting to OS-specific configurations
 - VirtualBox VM networking

 ## What I Learned